-Woman sparks debate for walking out on date who did not want to pay $3 for cheese
+Woman sparks debate with fake story about date who didn’t want to pay $3 for cheese

 “I thinkkkkkk she overreacted lol.
 It’s not like he wasn’t gonna pay for the meal … this is principle.
 Lol paying $3 for cheese on a burger is crazy to me.”

-Ms Dafna has addressed the backlash she received in a separate video in which she said the criticism was getting personal.
+Diamant addressed the backlash she received in a separate video in which she said the criticism was getting personal.

 “You really need to take it easy.
 Some people are going through all my videos saying I’m ‘ugly’ and that I don’t deserve love.”